Read data

 ```

 The `indexed` field contains data from DALP indexing and may be `null` if the feed has not yet been indexed.
-In `latestValue`, `issuer` is the issuer identity that authorized a DALP-managed update, and `signer` is the EOA wallet that signed the EIP-712 typed data.
+In `latestValue`, `issuer` is the issuer identity that authorized a DALP-managed update. `signer` is the EOA wallet that signed the EIP-712 typed data.
 For Chainlink-compatible updates, those two fields use the zero address because the external aggregator owns its own update model.

 ## Read a feed record [#read-a-feed-record]